 top_left_tile_index[ i ][ j ] and bottom_right_tile_index[ i ][ j ] identify the tile position of the top-left tile and the tile position of the bottom-right tile in a rectangular region of the i-th identified temporal motion-constrained tile set, respectively, in tile raster scan order.

-exact_sample_value_match_flag[ i ] equal to 0 indicates that, within the coded video sequence, when the coding tree blocks that are outside of the i-th identified temporal motion-constrained tile set are not decoded and the boundaries of the temporal motion-constrained tile set are treated as picture boundaries for purposes of the decoding process, the value of each sample in the identified tile set may not be exactly the same as the value of the same sample when all the coding tree blocks of the picture are decoded. exact_sample_value_match_flag[ i ] equal to 1 indicates that, within the coded video sequence, when the coding tree blocks that do not belong to the temporal motion-constrained tile set are not decoded and the boundaries of the temporal motion-constrained tile set are treated as picture boundaries for purposes of the decoding process, the value of each sample in the temporal motion-constrained tile set would be exactly the same as the value of the sample that would be obtained when all the coding tree blocks of all pictures in the coded video sequence are decoded.
+exact_sample_value_match_flag[ i ] equal to 0 indicates that when the coding tree blocks that are outside of the i-th identified temporal motion-constrained tile set are not decoded and the boundaries of the temporal motion-constrained tile set are treated as picture boundaries for purposes of the decoding process, the value of each sample in the identified tile set may not be exactly the same as the value of the same sample when all the coding tree blocks of the picture are decoded. exact_sample_value_match_flag[ i ] equal to 1 indicates that when the coding tree blocks that do not belong to the temporal motion-constrained tile set are not decoded and the boundaries of the temporal motion-constrained tile set are treated as picture boundaries for purposes of the decoding process, the value of each sample in the temporal motion-constrained tile set would be exactly the same as the value of the sample that would be obtained when all the coding tree blocks of all pictures in associatedPicSet are decoded.